 118 2.4.
 Model Validation

-We validated our model internally using the PRIAS cohort, and externally using the largest five GAP3 database [18] cohorts.
-These were, namely, University of Toronto AS (Toronto), Johns Hopkins AS (Hopkins), Memorial Sloan Kettering Cancer Center AS (MSKCC), King’s College London AS (KCL), and Michigan Urological Surgery Improvement Collaborative AS (MUSIC).
+We aimed to validate the PRIAS based internally using the PRIAS cohort, and externally using the largest five GAP3 database [18] cohorts i.e. University of Toronto AS (Toronto), Johns Hopkins AS (Hopkins), Memorial Sloan Kettering Cancer Center AS (MSKCC), King’s College London AS (KCL), and Michigan Urological Surgery Improvement Collaborative AS (MUSIC).
 We assessed our model’s ability to discriminate between patients who experience/do not experience reclassification, via the area under the receiver operating characteristic curve or AUC [19].
 We employed calibration plots [20, 21] and mean absolute prediction error [19] to graphically and quantitatively evaluate the prediction accuracy of our model.
 Due to the longitudinal nature of AS studies, the AUC and prediction error varies over follow-up (Supplementary B.1).
-Lastly, we resolved model miscalibration in external GAP3 cohorts by recalibrating our model’s baseline hazard of 132 reclassification, individually for each GAP3 cohort (Supplementary B.1).
+Lastly, to resolve any potential model miscalibration in external GAP3 cohorts we aim to recalibrating our model’s baseline hazard of 132 reclassification, individually for each GAP3 cohort (Supplementary B.1).

+2.5: Finally we aim to transform our model into a user friendly web application including visualization of different biopsy risk thresholds and the consequence ( i.e dealy time???)

 133 2.5.
 Web-Application